Skip to content

 Disk maps#

 Disk maps are a way to define disk structure (partitions, LVM, LUKS encryption, filesystems).
 This will determine how the system is laid out and how the data is stored.
+You can define complex disk structures like LVM-on-LUKS or LUKS-on-LVM, as well as simple partitioning schemes.

 They are similar to configuration files for Modules, but there's no global/local distinction as disk maps are always specific to a system.
 They are found in install/disk-maps directory of a Profile.
 Disk maps are simple text files.
-Blank lines and lines starting with # are ignored with INI-like sections.
+Blank lines and lines starting with # are ignored with INI-like sections, each with its own purpose.

 You can find example disk maps in the /example/profiles/default/install/disk-maps directory.